cjacker/opensource-toolchain-ch32v/README.md

 A forked version of [ch55xtool](https://github.com/karlp/ch552tool) can also support program WCH CH32V103/307, you can have a try yourself.

-## OpenOCD programming and debugging
+## OpenOCD programming

-CH32V do NOT support JTAG/SWD programming / debugging interface, You can not use SWD/JTAG usb adapters to program/debug CH32V.
+CH32V do NOT support JTAG and SWD programming / debugging interface, You can not use SWD/JTAG usb adapters to program/debug CH32V.
 It had a private interface named 'RVSWD' for CH32V103 and above, and a 1-wire interface named 'SDI' for CH32V003.

 And these proprietary interfaces also can not be supported by upstream OpenOCD (up to now, the changes WCH made to OpenOCD is not upstreamed).